 - Camping Experience (for first time newcomer campers) – Having fun in Canada’s parks is an essential part of being a Canadian.
 Newcomers of all ages will have the opportunity to participate in camping this summer.
 We prepare the participants well ahead of time with practical camping essentials through meetings once a month.
 It is a great way to know Canadians and other newcomer families in a relaxed atmosphere.

-To help us better understand your needs and find a good match for you, you need to fill out a registration form and complete a needs assessment with a Mentorship Program Worker.
-Please call Tatiana Baltrushevich at 416-588-6288, ext.
-210 or email her at firstname.lastname@example.org if you encounter any problems with the form.
+To help us better understand your needs and find a good match for you, Click to open and fill the registration form and complete a needs assessment with a Mentorship Program Worker.
+Please contact Yan Gu at firstname.lastname@example.org to get assistance if you have any problems with the form.